Keiretsu Capital

 Convertible Note in 2023

-Votegrity is a Seattle-based company founded in 2020 that provides online election services designed to enhance voter accessibility and confidence in the electoral process.
-Its platform employs end-to-end verification and cryptographic technology to ensure that each ballot is counted as intended while protecting voter privacy.
-By allowing voters to cast their votes from computers or smart devices, Votegrity aims to create a more informed electorate and streamline the voting experience.
-Additionally, the platform contributes to environmental sustainability by reducing paper usage associated with traditional voting methods.
+Votegrity is a Seattle-based company founded in 2020 that specializes in online election services, providing a platform designed to enhance voter accessibility and confidence.
+By leveraging end-to-end verification and cryptographic technology, Votegrity ensures that both voters and election administrators can trust the integrity of the electoral process while safeguarding voter privacy.
+The platform allows voters to cast their ballots conveniently from computers or smart devices, thereby promoting informed participation in elections.
+Additionally, Votegrity's approach contributes to environmental sustainability by reducing paper usage associated with traditional voting methods.

 ActX